FabianGrammes/cluster_pipelines/RnaMapping/README.md

    - date of job submission
    - version of the used module
 - `bash` folder to collect the bash scripts, generated and submitted through `RNA_map`.
-- `fastq_trim` folder for the adaptor and quality trimmed .fastq files.
-- `fastq_trim_pe` Same as above, read pairs where one 1 of the reads was found to be too short ( < 40bp ) where removed.
+- `fastq_trim` folder for the adaptor and quality trimmed .fastq file, read pairs where  one 1 of the reads was found to be too short ( < 40bp ) where removed.
 Necessary for STAR to function properly.
 - `qc` folder for the quality control reports of the quality trimmed .fastq files.